This is the logo for the 106th website.

 The dinner and drinks had to be good, as can be seen by their smiling faces, on the picture enclosed.

-Those that attended beside the above mentioned six were Phyllis and Carl Burnham, Carl's brother, Fred and his wife, Lou and Herb Meagher, Richard Anderson, Ben Carpenter, Herbert Hochstetter, Howard Niemitz, Dorothy Teason, wife of the late lames Teason.
+Those that attended beside the above mentioned six were Phyllis and Carl Burnham, Carl's brother, Fred Burnham and his wife, Lou and Herb Meagher, Richard Anderson, Ben Carpenter, Herbert Hochstetter, Howard Niemitz, Dorothy Teason, wife of the late James Teason.
 Joan and George Zak, who had a conflicting date, were sorry they couldn't attend, but sent a donation to help with the cost.
 Sylvia and Ed Rydzinski and Marie and Russ Brown planned on attending, but found they couldn't make it.
 Their laughter and conversation were sorely missed.

 Mailed out 70 letters, received a 60